Villas in Scotland

 10.0

-Villa for 4 people, with ocean view and view as well as garden
+Villa for 30 people, with terrace and sauna as well as garden and hot tub, with pets

 9.9